wp-plugins/iire-social-icons/readme.txt

 == Changelog ==

+= 0.42 Make sure to deactivate and delete all prior versions! =
+* Addd conditional testing for the jQuery UI CSS file based on Wordpress prior versions.
+* Fixed a typo in the Pinterest icon title
+* Fixed a bug in the Widget Alignment in the Widget Designer
+* Fixed a bug in the Shortcode Alignment in the Shortcode Designer
+* Updated the Widget/Shortcode reset functions
+* Updated the Email icon title to "Email"
+* Updated the code for the Widget Veritcal Orientation
+* Updated the code for the Shortcode Veritcal Orientation
+* Updated the dynamic CSS alignment for the widget and shortcode outputs
+* Updated the readme.txt file

 = 0.41 Make sure to deactivate and delete all prior versions! =
 * Updated the footer initialization to  only use jQuery UI if the email function is active and a proper recipient address is specified